Beyond the Plastic Swords: What to Actually Do in Carcassonne

 - Closed: January 1, May 1, December 25

-Inside the castle, there's a museum with archaeological finds from the site.
+Inside the castle, there's a museum with archaeological finds from the site—pottery shards, arrowheads, fragments of Roman tile.
 It's fine.
+The explanatory panels are thorough if you read French.
 The real draw is the architecture itself—the towers, the courtyards, the sense that you're walking where people have walked for 800 years.
+The lapidary museum in the castle's west wing has a collection of Romanesque and Gothic capitals that most visitors rush past.
+Take ten minutes.
+The carved monsters and acrobats are weird and wonderful.

 Basilica Saint-Nazaire